 This App Bar has some white text on a blue background.
 It also has an arrow pointing to the left.
 (Quite strangely, this left-pointing arrow is called the UP arrow.)

 However, this is the fairly new App Bar, and may not work properly on older devices.
 What's common is to remove this App Bar and replace it with something called the Toolbar instead.
 The Toolbar can look and act just like a modern App Bar but will work on almost all devices.
 What we'll do in this section, then, is to remove the default App Bar and replace it with our own custom Toolbar.

 Create a new Empty Activity project for this section.
 Call it Custom Toolbar.
 When your project loads, click on the activity_main.xml tab and take a look at the default Activity in Design view:

-You can see the default App Bar at the top, the one with the white text that says, "Custom Toolbar".
+You can see the default App Bar at the top in earlier Android Studio versions, the one with the white text that says, "Custom Toolbar".
 We need to get rid of this App Bar so that we can create our own.
 This is easy enough to do.

 Open up the AndroidManifest.xml file.
 (This file is in the app > manifest folder, which can be opened from the explorer window on the left of Android Studio.)
 Locate the following line, which is in the application tag: